See How Payday Loans May Hurt Your Credit Score

 3 alternatives to a payday or personal loan

-Borrowing money usually come with strings attached, but there are safer (and lower interest) funding options for fast cash than payday loans and personal loans.
+Borrowing money usually comes with strings attached, but there are safer (and lower interest) funding options for fast cash than payday loans and personal loans.

 Home equity loan.
 This type of loan provides access to your home’s equity, which is the difference between the value of the home and what you owe.
 The borrowed money is delivered in a lump-sum payment with a fixed interest rate.
 Your home is used as collateral.